 In general, Instagram accounts which have a unique theme has the most followers so far.
 You can try to find a theme for your business, and integrate this seamlessly into your images and videos with your own style.
 For instance, themes like food, fitness, animals, photography or fashion tend to be more popular.
 Choose a niche in one of these themes and just go with it.

-Lastly, well, this is not free but if you really want to boost your followers rapidly, you can consider Instagram ads, which are targeted based on location, demographics or main interests or behaviours, much like how Facebook ads are structured.
+Lastly, well, this is not free but if you really want to boost your Instagram followers rapidly, you can consider Instagram ads, which are targeted based on location, demographics or main interests or behaviour, much like how Facebook ads are structured.

 So there you are – 60 free and ethical ways to increase your Instagram followers.
 It’s not hard to become an Instagram unicorn really.
 With close to 800 million active monthly users, this platform offers numerous opportunities for businesses of all sizes and is a quick and affordable alternative to paid advertising.
 Try our methods and let us know how they work.